SU-SWS/stanford_capx/README.md

 ## Authentication

 Before you get started you will need to have authentication credentials.
-To get authentication credentials, [submit a service request](https://stanford.service-now.com/it_services?id=sc_cat_item&sys_id=3ecd311a13b832008a9175c36144b069) to Administrative Applications/CAP Stanford Profiles.
+To get authentication credentials, [submit a Help request](https://stanford.service-now.com/it_services?id=sc_cat_item&sys_id=3ecd311a13b832008a9175c36144b069).

 ## Configuration